CapsCollective/raylib-cpp-starter/docs/MakefileExplanation.md

 	COPY = cp $1$(PATHSEP)$3 $2
 endif
 ```

+The macros defined above primarily contain platform-specific syntax for common functionality, as well as variables used during the compilation processes on each platform.
+For example, the `COPY` macro contains a functioning file copy command for each platform so that targets can easily specify a single command (`COPY`) that works on both UNIX and Windows systems.
+Another example of content pertains to the `linkFlags` macro, in which each platform must specify a series of libraries to link during compilation.

 ## Targets
 This section describes most of the Makefile's functionality by explaning of the function of the top level targets, `setup` and `all`, intending to provide a wholistic understanding of the Makefile's processes from top to bottom.